Wednesday, February 16, 2022

 Reflective Discussions

-Encourage conversations about resilience in the face of adversity, the struggles for equality, and the ongoing pursuit of justice.
+Resilience and struggle can also be explored through guided conversations about the challenges faced during the fight for equality, the power of resilience, and the ongoing pursuit of justice.

 Mixed Up SentencesMartin Luther King